These are the 10 best freelance gigs and side hustles in 2019

 - Engineering

-- Data Science
+- Data science

 You can see the full results here.